CLS 460 Teaching Internship: Student Mentors

-The purpose of CLS 460: Teaching Internship is to provide you with an exciting and challenging opportunity to guide new students as they expand their intellectual interests, improve their critical thinking skills, and enjoy conversation in a community of learners.
-Your role is to help CLS 101 students read, understand, discuss, critique, present on, and write about the course texts.
-These texts cover a wide range of topics from philosophy to brain science, and a wide range of genres from poetry to scholarly articles.
+The purpose of CLS 460: Teaching Internship is to provide you with an exciting and challenging opportunity to guide new students as they expand their intellectual interests, learn about various resources on campus, improve their critical thinking skills, and enjoy conversation in a community of learners.
+Your role is to work with the assigned instructor to help CLS 101 students grasp and connect to readings, understand resources available to them, and discuss, critique, present on, and write about the course texts.
+These texts cover a wide range of topics from philosophy to injustices, to brain science, and incorporate a wide range of genres from poetry to scholarly articles.
 The main course themes are knowledge, identity, and community.

 CLS 460 Course Goals: